filecoin-project/specs/src/algorithms/expected_consensus.md

 decreasing the cost of running a targeted attack (given they have local predictability).
 - It means electionProofs are stored separately from new tickets on a block, taking up more space on-chain.

+How is K selected?
+- On the one end, there is no advantage to picking K larger than finality (by definition a fully-global lottery).
+- On the other, making K smaller reduces adversarial power to grind.
 ```

 ### Ticket generation